TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 `tyk.globalOptions.scheduler.frequency` | Frequency in minutes that the scheduled task runs `tyk.globalOptions.importCategoriesAsTags` | If set to `true`, Tyk API definition categories are imported as Backstage entity tags
 `tyk.dashboards` | Array of Tyk Dashboard configurations, enabling the entity provider to import data from multiple Tyk deployments
-`tyk.dashboards.host` | URL used by the entity provider to connect to the Tyk Dashboard API `tyk.dashboards.token` | API token used by the entity provider to authenticate with the Tyk Dashboard API - must be a Tyk Dashboard API token
+`tyk.dashboards.host` | URL used by the entity provider to connect to the Tyk Dashboard API - must include the scheme, hostname and port
+`tyk.dashboards.token` | API token used by the entity provider to authenticate with the Tyk Dashboard API - must be a Tyk Dashboard API token
-`tyk.dashboards.name` | Unique name by which the dashboard configuration is known by the entity provider `tyk.dashboards.defaults` | Default Backstage values used during the import process, if no specific values are provided `tyk.dashboards.detaults.owner` | The default Backstage owner `tyk.dashboards.detaults.system` | The default Backstage system
+`tyk.dashboards.name` | Unique name by which the dashboard configuration can be identified `tyk.dashboards.defaults` | Default Backstage values used during the import process, if no specific values are provided `tyk.dashboards.detaults.owner` | The default Backstage owner `tyk.dashboards.detaults.system` | The default Backstage system